Kayli/logspub/psychology/psychology.md

 - role play framing
   - intentionally imposes certain kinds of fragmentation through metafor/analogy
-  - can help to better understand/model psychodynamics of self or of other individuals
+  - can help to better understand/model psychodynamics of self or other individuals
   - examples
     - inner parent vs inner child (see heidi preiebe videos)